roots/docs/trellis/vault.md

 ## Additional resources

-[ansible-toolkit](https://github.com/dellis23/ansible-toolkit#atk-git-diff) provides a `atk-git-diff` command that allows you to do a `git diff` on on encrypted files.
+[ansible-toolkit](https://github.com/dellis23/ansible-toolkit#atk-git-diff) provides a `atk-git-diff` command that allows you to do a `git diff` on encrypted files.